codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"Words used to attract the dull of wit are not to be relied on." - Huang Po
+"Life is the art of drawing sufficient conclusions from insufficient premises." - Samuel Butler

 <!-- Powered By zenquotes.io -->
 ```